BenjaminHLee/BenjaminHLee.github.io/_posts/2024-04-08-things-i-gave-up-on.md

     - There is another world in which I’m fighting for my life in the CMU Computer Science + Architecture program.
 (Buildings, not computer architecture.)
 My aunt and uncle - both architects (maybe it’s genetic) - told me not to do it.

     - I once had a piano teacher tell me that if you can imagine yourself doing anything with your life except for music, then you should pursue literally anything else.
 I suspect architecture is the same way.
 When I was choosing between Brown and CMU I did some numbers on expected work hours.
 CMU came out to 70/week.
 (Which honestly didn’t sound that bad, given it’d be interesting work.
-But it’s good hainvg the flexibility to think about where my time and energy goes.)
+But it’s good having the flexibility to think about where my time and energy goes.)

     - There’s still a vague pipe dream of going to the GSD after my retirement from tech, but I’m pretty sure it’ll only ever be a daydream.